 “We cannot think of being acceptable to others until we have first proven acceptable to ourselves.” – Malcolm X

 As you can imagine, I’ve always rooted my feminism in a social and racial justice framework.
 My feminism is one where I seek justice and fight for the freedom of the most oppressed.
 But lately I’ve been disheartened by a new kind of feminism popping up within feminist circles across the web.
 This feminism is one of vindictiveness, revenge, and silencing of others with differing opinions.
 It is steeped in pain and fear, with actions towards other feminists resembling the bullying and peer pressure reminiscent of Mean Girls.
 This is a feminism of rage targeted towards individuals–not systems.

 This is not my feminism.

-My feminism is one of inclusion and respect built upon the possibility that loving non-violence can herald radical progress as proven by Martin Luther King Jr. during the civil rights movement.
+My feminism is one of inclusion and respect built upon the possibility that loving non-violence can herald radical social justice and progress as proven by Martin Luther King Jr. during the civil rights movement.
 My feminism is one informed by my shehero bell hooks.
 Who said,

 hooks has also said that “feminism is for everyone.”
-And from that I mold my feminism and share with you a new framework based on another framework for advancing racial justice in the world.
-Hopefully this feminism is one that inspires and moves you towards one of freedom, connection, transformation and real progress.
+And from that I mold my feminism and share with you a new framework entirely based on the framework for advancing racial justice in the world developed by Facing Race, formerly Applied Research Center.
+Hopefully this framework for feminism is one that inspires and moves you towards one of freedom, connection, transformation and real progress.